Most of your dads are disturbing me for sex – Bobrisky blasts haters - Nigeria Today

 Most of your dads are disturbing me for sex – Bobrisky blasts haters

-“If I show many of you girls my DM majority of you might slap your dad because I have got lots Dm I ignore so fuck you haters .Some of you, your dad is disturbing me.
-And this year I am ready to collect all their pen so be ready to be left with nothing.”

-The post Most of your dads are disturbing me for sex – Bobrisky blasts haters appeared first on Timeofgist.com.
+The post Most of your dads are disturbing me for sex – Bobrisky blasts haters appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG